top of page

 Saint Eusebius of Rome was a Roman priest martyred during the time of Constantius II, son of the Emperor Constantine, reportedly starved to death in his own home.
 His crime was defense of the Nicene Creed against a splinter group of Christians.
 The church is said to be a titular church, because it is built over the remains of the house of Eusebius.

 The church has been rebuilt, and the interior reflects the time period of the 1700's and the Age of Enlightenment.
 A few reminders of the late baroque exist, but overall the theme is one of order and light - closer to Neo-Classicism than the decorative Baroque.
 Take note of the ceiling displaying the fresco, The Glory of Saint Eusebius, by Anton Raphael Mengs, painted in 1757, presenting a much more balanced classical style, as opposed to the swirling illusions of the Baroque.
-There are two other fascinating items to note:

 • This site is said to be the heart of the Blessing of the Animals, where animals of all sorts, but particularly horses and cows, were brought to the church to be blessed.